bcgov/ssdtools/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Angeline Tillmanns, Seb Dalgarno, Kathleen McTavish, Heather Thompson, Doug Spry, Rick van Dam, Graham Batley, Tony Bigwood, and Ali Azizisharzi.
+We acknowledge contributions from Angeline Tillmanns, Seb Dalgarno, Kathleen McTavish, Heather Thompson, Doug Spry, Rick van Dam, Graham Batley, and Ali Azizisharzi.
 Development of `ssdtools` was funded by the Ministry of Environment and Climate Change Strategy, British Columbia and the Department of Climate Change, Energy, the Environment and Water, Australia.

 # References